averykhoo/recipes/in-progress/pumpkin-pie.md

 4. Divide the pumpkin filling between the two pie shells.
 Transfer the pies to the oven and bake for 15 minutes.
 5. Reduce the oven temperature to 350°F (160c) and continue baking until the filling is just set in the center of each pie and the crust is deep golden brown, about 40-45 minutes.
 Let the pies cool to room temperature before cutting and serving.
-Top with whipped cream, if desired.
+Top with powdered sugar and whipped cream, if desired.

 ## ALTERNATIVE: Pumpkin Meringue Pie